Chapter 6:

 Rei’s heart pounded as he pedaled like crazy through the crowded streets.

 “Nope.
-Not allowed in front of civilians.”
-The exorcist replied.
+Not allowed in front of civilians,” the exorcist replied.

-The city blurred past.
+The city rushed past.

 Finally, the port came into view.

 “Oh?
-My apologies, I didn’t realize … Go ahead, but hurry, the ship is about to leave.”
+My apologies, I didn’t realize… Go ahead, but hurry, the ship is about to leave.”

 The guard stepped aside.